Tianjia Huang

 - Parallel performance analysis using the TAU performance system

-- Code development and numerical simulation using TOUGH2, TOUGH+, and TOUGH+FLAC3D
+- Code development within TOUGH2, TOUGH+, and TOUGH+FLAC3D

 Work Experience